oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

     $ node --version
     ```

-8. Create a directory for your application.
+8. Create a directory for your application

     ```console
     $ mkdir node-hello-app
     ```

-9. Change to the `node-hello-app` directory.
+9. Change to the `node-hello-app` directory

     ```console
     $ cd node-hello-app
     ```

-10. Use `npm` to create a `package.json` file:
+10. Use `npm` to create a `package.json` file

     ```console
     $ npm init